 - 1 cup chopped walnuts (or pecans) *optional

 - 3 cups powdered sugar

-Bake for 30-35 minutes, check with a toothpick to make sure it's done.
+- Bake for about 30 minutes, check with a toothpick to make sure it's done.
 Be careful not to overcook or the cake will be dry.

-Cool cake layers completely on the wire rack before frosting.
+- Cool cake layers for 45-60 minutes on the wire rack before frosting.

-Use a long serrated knife to even the bottom or both layers of the cake by slicing off the dome.
+- Use a long serrated knife to even the bottom of top layer and the top of the bottom layer by off a very thin layer.
 KEEP the dome that you sliced off and crumble it to use for decorating the cake.

-Frost the bottom cake layer on top and stack the second layer on top.
-Then frost the second layer and the sides.
+- Frost the bottom cake layer on top and stack the second layer on top.
+Add about 1/2 cup of chopped nuts over the frosting if you wish.
+Then, frost the second layer and the sides of the cake.

-Use the cake crumbs to decorate the cake or you can use it to make cake pops.
+- Use the cake crumbs to decorate the cake and add some more nuts of top.
+(You can also use the crumbled cake pieces to make cake pops.)